 Keep insects, particularly mosquitoes, away from your rainwater harvesting system:

-If not properly maintained, particularly in humid regions, your rain barrel may provide an ideal habitat for algae growth.
+If not properly maintained, your rain barrel may provide an ideal habitat for algae growth.
 This layer of algae growth on the interior of the barrel walls can settle at the bottom of the barrel, causing clogs and even harm to your irrigated landscape.
 Thinking through the placement of your barrel and proper maintenance can help avoid some of these issues:

 If you need extra assistance removing stubborn algae, use a diluted (2%) bleach solution.
 Dispose of this used bleach solution into an indoor sewer drain, not outdoors.